Retirement Plans and Saving for College

 Some parents use a Roth IRA as a combined college and retirement savings vehicle.
 When they need to pay for college expenses, they limit their withdrawals to the contributions in order to avoid paying any income taxes on the distribution.
 The earnings remain in the Roth IRA to pay for retirement.
-(Conceptually, both the contributions for college savings and retirement are independently earning a return that builds the value of the Roth IRA account.
-But since money is fungible, you can withdraw the contributions while leaving the earnings in the account.)
 The main problem with this approach is the distributions count as untaxed income on next year's FAFSA, reducing eligibility for need-based financial aid.

 In most cases you will be better off using a section 529 plan for your college savings.
 Penalty-free withdrawals from retirement funds are mainly useful when you didn't plan ahead and need to tap your retirement savings to pay for college expenses.
 A Roth IRA might also be a useful college savings vehicle for grandparents, who start saving at least five years before turning age 59-1/2, and won't otherwise need the funds for their own retirement.
 But generally speaking, withdrawing money from your retirement plan should be considered only as a last resort.